smattingly/database-tutorial/part1.md

 The asterisk or "star" character in the previous SQL statement asks for all the table columns.
 Often, you do not need to see all the columns.
 You can ask for only the columns you need by listing them in the statement: `select <column_name> [ , <column_name> ... ] from <table_name>;`.
 The square brackets `[ ]` are not SQL; like the angle brackets, they are meta-characters that mark syntax options.
 The square brackets surround optional portions of statements.
 The ellipsis `...` means that the optional portion can be repeated.

 Remember that you can get a table's column names with the `DESCRIBE` command.
 So, you can list just the columns you need to see.
 The list must contain at least one column name, and it can contain more, which are separated by commas.
-For example, run the query below.
+For example, run the **query** (database command) below.

 ```
 mysql> select first_name, last_name, check_in_time, check_out_time from visit;